 If you have decided to try the FODMAP diet for IBS, you should restrict the foods containing such carbs for at least six to eight weeks.
 What types of foods should you avoid?

 First, you have to pay attention to all sources of lactose, such as yogurt, milk, ice cream, and cheese.
-Opt for the lactose-free versions instead, as the supermarket shelves are filled with such opportunities nowadays (R).
+Opt for the lactose-free versions instead, as supermarket shelves are filled with such opportunities nowadays (R).

 You should also refrain from consuming certain fruits, such as nectarines, plums, mangoes, watermelon, and peaches.
 Vegetables, such as mushrooms, artichokes, broccoli, onions, asparagus, Brussels sprouts, and cauliflower are a no as well.
 Nuts (pistachios and cashews in particular), high-fructose corn syrup and artificial sweeteners, legumes and wheat-based products (pasta, bread, and cereals) complete the list.